Liat Ben-Moshe: Disability Incarcerated

-Decarcerating disability
+Decarcerating Disability

-Decarcerating Disability: Deinstitutionalization and Prison Abolition (2020) was published by University of Minnesota Press in 2020.
-In the book Ben-Moshe uses Michel Foucault's tactic to expand the concept of abolition using a genealogy of deinstitutionalization in the twentieth century.
-She explains how “abolition is not an unattainable goal but rather a reality.
+Decarcerating Disability: Deinstitutionalization and Prison Abolition was published by University of Minnesota Press in 2020.
+In the book, Ben-Moshe expands the concept of abolition using a genealogy of deinstitutionalization in the twentieth century.
 Ben-Moshe coins this new version of abolition as dis-epistemology.
-She examines the prison industrial complex through discussions on how deinstitutionalization is wrongly blamed for the influx of incarceration, why race and disability are important to examine together (a theory she coins “raceability”), and the limits of inclusions discourses for disability rights.
+She examines the prison industrial complex through discussions on how deinstitutionalization is wrongly blamed for the influx of incarceration, why race and disability must be examined together (a theory she calls “race-ability”), and the limits of inclusion discourse for disability rights.

-Key theories
+Theories

-Disepistemology
+Dis-epistemology

-Disepistemology is an abolition theory created by Ben-Moshe that sees abolition as not a goal but a radical epistemological process.
-In her book, Decarcerating Disability, Ben-Moshe explains how, “that abolition is a radical epistemology of knowing and unknowing.
-Therefore the second meaning in which abolition operates as an epistemology is as giving way to other ways of knowing.
-I term this dis- epistemology, letting go of attachment to certain ways of knowing”.
+Dis-epistemology is an abolition theory created by Ben-Moshe that sees abolition as not a goal but a radical epistemological process.
+In her book, Decarcerating Disability, Ben-Moshe explains how "abolition is a radical epistemology of knowing and unknowing" and dis-epistemology is "letting go of attachment to certain ways of knowing.”

-Genealogy of Deinstitutionalization
+Genealogy of deinstitutionalization

 Ben-Moshe utilizes Michel Foucault's conception of genealogy to analyze the history of deinstitutionalization and the power structures that influenced it.
-Deinstitutionalization was a 20th-century movement to abolish psychiatric hospitals.
-In Decarcerating Disability (2020), Ben-Moshe conducts a “genealogical excavation of abolition within deinstitutionalization discourse” that “follows and nuances Foucault’s conception of genealogy, which is largely about uncovering subjugated, disqualified knowledge”.
+In Decarcerating Disability (2020), Ben-Moshe conducts a “genealogical excavation of abolition within deinstitutionalization discourse” that “follows and nuances Foucault’s conception of genealogy, which is largely about uncovering subjugated, disqualified knowledge.”

-Race-Ability
+Race-ability

-In her works Ben-Moshe examines the intersectional relationship between race, disability, and the prison industrial complex.
-She connects the work of prison abolitionists to, “begin understanding the ways in which criminalizing entails the construction of both race (especially blackness) and disability (especially mental difference) as dangerous”.
-Ben-Moshe coins this frame of analyzing “race-ability”.
+In her works, Ben-Moshe examines the intersectional relationship between race, disability, and the prison-industrial complex.
+She connects the work of prison abolitionists to “begin understanding the ways in which criminalizing entails the construction of both race (especially blackness) and disability (especially mental difference) as dangerous.”
+Ben-Moshe coined this frame of analysis “race-ability”.